TristanCantatGaudin/rainbowprint/README.md

 A convenient set up is to use workflows to install the package and run tests after each commit.
 So if our changes broke something, we will know immediately.
 You can use multiple versions of Python, OS, etc and the jobs will be run in parallel.
 You can set up the workflow to only be triggered by commits to a certain branch (e.g. main), or only changes to certain files or directories.
 Here I have set it up to not be executed if changes are made to the README file.

-**NB:** if the tests fail it doesn't necessarily mean it is caused by your update (the bug may come from external dependencies), so go check the complete log of the run.
+**NB:** if the tests fail it doesn't necessarily mean the problem was caused by your update (the bug may come from external dependencies), so go check the complete log of the run.